‘Dragon Ball Super’ Teases Frieza’s Secret Plan

 Dragon Ball Super is currently busy with the second half of the Tournament of Power, which recently eliminated both the female Saiyan fighters from Universe 6, Kale and Caulifla.
-Universe 7 still has six surviving warriors including Frieza, who was only resurrected by Fortuneteller Baba at Goku’s request.
-Despite the rest of team U7 members’ protests, the former emperor of evil became part of the team to participate in the battle royal.
+Universe 7 still has six surviving warriors, including Frieza, who was only resurrected by Fortuneteller Baba at Goku’s request.
+Despite the rest of team U7 members’ protests, the former emperor of evil became part of the team to participate in the battle royale.

-However, everyone suspects that he will eventually betray his team although Dragon Ball Super has yet to confirm this in the upcoming episodes.
-The recent episode though already had fans buzzing when the villain was shown planning on what he can do with Goku’s Ultra Instinct when the hero’s fight with Kafla drained all his energy.
-The resurrected baddie gave a troubling smile while gauging the hero’s new transformation, and the fandom was convinced that he has terrifying plans in the Tournament of Power.
+However, everyone suspects that he will eventually betray his team, although Dragon Ball Super has yet to confirm this in the upcoming episodes.
+The recent episode had fans buzzing when the villain was shown planning what he can do with Goku’s Ultra Instinct when the hero’s fight with Kafla drained all his energy.
+The resurrected baddie gave a troubling smile while gauging the hero’s new transformation, and the fandom was convinced he has terrifying plans in the Tournament of Power.

 The most recent episode saw Frieza analyzing the Ultra Instinct and said that Goku unlocks the form once he undergoes an intense physical activity such as fighting a powerful warrior.
 What’s more disturbing was when he said that he needs the hero to continue working for him.
-Whatever would this be, fans believe that the villain will certainly surprise everyone soon.
+Whatever this is, fans believe that the villain will certainly surprise everyone soon.

 “Ultra Instinct, I see.
 After all, to gain that incredible power, he must endure a great deal of physical strain.
 Son Goku, I’m going to need you to continue to work for me.”